 The architect for the palace was Louis Le Vau, the interior decorator was Charles Le Brun, and the landscape designer was Andre Le Notre.

-The gardens at Versailles cover eight hundred hectares of land and were executed in the French formal garden style, or ‘jardin a la francaise'.
+The gardens at Versailles cover nearly 2,000 acres of land and were executed in the French formal garden style, or ‘jardin a la francaise'.